-The templates for Online Filing for Schedules 01, 06, 09, 15 and 16 are available on the SAO Annual Financial Reports website.
+The templates for Online Filing for Schedules 01, 06, 09, 15 and 16 are available on the BARS Reporting Templates page on the SAO website.
 When using the Online Filing option, the system will create the Schedule based on data provided by the city/county on these templates.

-Blank forms for other schedules are provided in this Manual.
+Blank forms for other schedules are provided on the BARS Reporting Templates page.
 The use of these particular forms is not required; however, information requested by the form is prescribed.
 Specific instructions accompanying each statement and schedule identify which, if any, details are optional.

-For questions and/or support e-mail the SAO HelpDesk through our Online Services.
+For questions and/or support e-mail the SAO HelpDesk through Online Services.

 If the city or county cannot provide the annual report in the electronic format it should mail it to:

 Annual Report State Auditor’s Office Local Government Support Team P.O.
 Box 40031 Olympia, WA 98504-0031

 Electronic reporting through the SAO website will require electronic certification of the annual report during the final steps of the submission process.

 If the city or county cannot utilize the electronic reporting, prepare the certification form (provided on the BARS Reporting Templates page), including signature and date and include this form when mailing your report.